GenericAssertions

 Added in: v1.9Calls the function and ensures it throws an error.

-Optionally compares the error with expected
+Optionally compares the error with expected.
+Allowed expected values:

 - Regular expression - error message should match the pattern.